Quantifying Information Extraction using Generalized Quantum Measurements

-In this section we demonstrate an application of the presented theory, by computing observational entropy of a measurement that is not performed directly on the system itself, but is rather done through an auxiliary system that is measured instead.
-(This will be illustrated on a specific example in the next section.)
-The main result of this section are several statements saying how large dimension the auxiliary system must be in order for the indirect measurement is as good as the best direct measurement.
+In this section, we apply our framework to find an optimal indirect measurement scheme by computing the observational entropy of a measurement that is performed on an auxiliary system (probe) that interacts with our system of interest.
+Assuming perfect control of the interaction between the system and the probe, we find that in order to extract all the information from the system, the dimension of the probe must be one dimension larger than the rank of the density matrix of the system.
+Specifically, it is enough to use a two-dimensional probe to extract full information about any pure state of the system.
+This is in perfect alignment with previous findings of Ref.~\cite{PELLONPAA2017}, which studied very similar questions from the perspective of minimal normal measurement models.

-Consider a scenario where the system is first coupled to an auxiliary system (ancilla, which we will call \emph{probe} here), so that the probe is affected by the state of the system (alternatively, we could say that the probe therefore collects some information about the system).
-Thus, measuring the probe provides some information about the state of the system.
-This protocol can be schematically written as follows,
+Consider a scenario where the system (system $A$) is first coupled to an auxiliary system (system $B$).
+As a consequence, the state of the auxiliary system (probe) is affected by the system.
+Alternatively, we could say that the probe collects some information about the system.
+Thus, measuring the probe provides information about the state of the system.
+This protocol can be schematically written as,

-where $U$ is the unitary evolution operator that incorporates the interaction between the system and the probe.
-Above, $\R$ is the initial density matrix of the system and $\hat{\sigma}$ is that of the probe.
-Since only the probe is measured, the projection operator $\P_i$ acts only on the probe, with the identity $\I$ being acted upon the system.
-The full Hilbert space is the tensor product of the system and the probe $\HS=\HS_S\otimes\HS_A$.
+Above, $\U$ is the unitary evolution operator that incorporates the interaction between the system and the probe, $\R$ is the initial density matrix of the system, and $\hat{\sigma}$ is that of the probe.
+Since only the probe is measured in this scenario, the projection operator $\P_i$ acts only on the probe, with the identity $\I$ being acted upon the system.
+The full Hilbert space is the tensor product of the system and the probe $\HS=\HS_A\otimes\HS_B$.

 By tracing out the probe, this protocol gives an explicit form of the measurement superoperators acting on the system,